pifroggi/vs_align/README.md

 Example with clip at 29.97fps and ref at 23.976fps: `clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001`

 __*`batch_size`* (optional)__
 Controls VRAM usage of Precision 3.
-A value lower than tr will reduce VRAM usage, but is slower.
+A value < tr reduces usage, but is slower.
+None means maximum batch size.

 __*`device`* (optional)__
 Can be "cpu", or "cuda" for use with a GPU.
 Precision 3 supports only Nvidia GPUs, Precision 2 supports AMD and Nvidia, and Precision 1 has no GPU support.